Chris White Eagle talks about the importance of buffalo in his life, and in the lives of the kids he mentors.

 There are hundreds of variations on chimichurri, but the essential ingredient, from Yvon’s point of view, was aji molido (literally “ground chile”), made from a long red chile know in Argentina as aji criollo.
 Nothing else gave the sauce its nuanced, layered heat.

-Despite years of looking, the only place Yvon ever found the proper chiles was El Gato Negro, an herb shop in Buenos Aires.
+Despite years of looking for the chile of his memories, the only place Yvon ever found one that came close was El Gato Negro, an herb shop in Buenos Aires.
 Whenever he was there, he’d buy a giant stash to store in the freezer, for making chimichurri and seasoning a lot of other stuff, too: meat, potatoes, squash and grains.

 Eventually Yvon tried to grow the chiles from seed at home in California, but they turned out too spicy.
 More years passed.

-Finally, in 2017, with help from the team at Patagonia’s food company, Patagonia Provisions, Yvon found exactly the right source for aji molido: in Argentina’s Salta province, where the spice company Molino Cerrillos grows the chiles at 8,200 feet.
+Finally, in 2017, with help from the team at Patagonia’s food company, Patagonia Provisions, Yvon found an ideal source for aji molido: in Argentina’s Salta province, where the spice company Molino Cerrillos grows the chiles at 8,200 feet.

 Right: Aji criollo drying on the vine at 8,200 feet.
 Once the chiles are picked, they’re trucked to the Molino Cerrillos facility to be ground and steam-sterilized.
 Photo by Galen McCleary

 The growers believe a combination of extreme altitude, dry air, scanty irrigation, and harsh limestone soil make the plants fight for survival and results in deeper, richer flavors—the way grapes grown in tough conditions can develop added character, too.
 What tempers the chile’s heat?
 Most likely the climate, which never exceeds 90 F and often hangs out at around 50 or 60 F.